Lumiukko/begbot/README.md

 ```
 {
-  "token": "token for the telegram bog",
+  "token": "token for the telegram bot",
   "admin_id": telegram id of the first administrator,
   "group_id": telegram id of the group chat,
   "db_file": "path to the sqlite database file (will be generated if missing)",